Los Angeles Rams: Minnesota Vikings

 The Rams' rivalry with the Minnesota Vikings was most heated in the 1970s when the two teams faced off in many consequential playoff games.
 To-date, the Vikings are the Rams' second most played playoff opponent with eight games, and the Rams are the most played playoff opponent for the Vikings.

 The Vikings lead the all-time series 27–19–1 and are 5–3 in the playoffs.

 Kansas City Chiefs

-Whilst the Rams were in St. Louis, the team had an intrastate rivalry with the Kansas City Chiefs, with a trophy being awarded to the winner of each matchup.
+While the Rams were in St. Louis, the team had an intrastate rivalry with the Kansas City Chiefs, with a trophy being awarded to the winner of each matchup.
 The series ended after the Rams moved back to Los Angeles in 2016, though the teams' game during the 2018 season was the third-highest scoring game of all time, hailed by many as one of the greatest in league history.
 As of the 2023 season, the Chiefs lead the all-time series 8–5.